dscpccoe/join-us/CONTRIBUTING.md

 2. Join the [DSC PCCoE Community page](https://bit.ly/dscpccoe-dscpage).

+> Don't follow Step 3 in the month of October

 3. Add a new file in the [members folder](https://github.com/dscpccoe/join-us/tree/master/members) and name it as `username.md`.
 The content of the file should be:

     Full Name - emailaddress@domaim.com - \[@username](https://github.com/username) - College - Department